-And I think that over time because of the access reductions and the fact that the formula is driven by whatever reduction you make in whichever rate element -- if you make a reduction in your local switching element, it flows through 100% in the formula.
-If you make a reduction in your carrier common line, it flows through 20% of the formula.
+And I think that over time because of the access reductions and the fact that the formula is driven by whatever reduction you make in whichever rate element -if you make a reduction in your local switching element, it flows though 100% in the formula.
+If you make a reduction in your carrier common line [one of the other access charge elements], it flows through 20% of the formula.
 So you are victim of where you are adjusting your rates as far as what happens with mobile service provider rates and charges.
 And I just think you should divorce that.
-TR.
-490.